Food & Brewing Density Meter Selection Guide

 Steps

-1. Brewing (bubbles + dark)
+1. Brewing (bubbles and dark colour)

-3. Sugar refining (high Brix + crystals)
+3. Sugar refining (high Brix with crystals)

-4. Condiments (soy sauce / vinegar / fish sauce)
+4. Condiments (soy sauce, vinegar, fish sauce)

-5. Beverages / juice (with pulp particles)
+5. Beverages and juice (with pulp)

 6. Dairy (strict CIP / SIP)